tanyaphung/fuma_docs/docs/source/snp2gene.rst

 - GWAS summary statistics (GWAS sumstat) is a mandatory input of SNP2GENE module.
 - FUMA accepts various types of format.
 For example, PLINK, SNPTEST, and METAL output formats can be used as is.
-- Otherwise, the input GWAS sumstat has to have these columns (more information in the `Mandatory columns` section):
+- Otherwise, the input GWAS sumstat has to have these columns (more information in the :ref:`mandatory_columns` section):
    - chromosome, position (in hg19), and p values OR
    - rsID and p values
 - Every row should contain information for one SNP.